gaswelder/che/README.md

 ## Modules

 A single C source file used is called a "module".
 It's compiled independently and linked with other compiled modules by the linker.
-Che makes this more explicit with import statements:
+Here this was taken furtner to full-fledged import system:

     // main.c:
     ----------------
     #import module2

     int main() {
-    	foo();
+    	module2.foo();
     }
     ----------------